 Interest accrues on the margin facility at a rate equal to 3-month LIBOR plus 0.75 percent and unused balances are subject to a fee of 0.25 percent.
-The annual rate of leverage may vary in future periods as a result of changes in LIBOR, the utilization of our margin facility, and maturity of our interest rate swap contracts.
+The annual rate of leverage may vary in future periods as a result of changes in LIBOR, the utilization of our margin facility and the spread charged on the facility, and maturity of our interest rate swap contracts.
 Additional information on our leverage is disclosed below in Liquidity and Capital Resources and in our Notes to Financial Statements.